 Ownership of Created Materials (Intellectual Property Rights)

-In general, “the-freelance-editor”—(Freelance Library Services, dba the-freelance-editor) or a division of the-freelance-editor—will seek to retain ownership and copyright of intellectual property created as part of a contract; this would include, very basically, any research uncovered, any preliminary draft text written but not used in the final product, and any other derivative, supplementary, or complementary components that did not become part of the final contracted project.
-However, the contracting client may reserve ownership, or the-freelance-editor may transfer or assign a license for ownership, of intellectual property created for a completed project when that intellectual property will be used solely as defined in a contract for said project.
+In general, “the-freelance-editor”—(Freelance Library Services, dba the-freelance-editor) or a division of the-freelance-editor—will seek to retain ownership and copyright of intellectual property created by the-freelance-editor as part of a contract; this would include, very basically, any research uncovered, any preliminary draft text written but not used in the final product, and any other derivative, supplementary, or complementary components that did not become part of the final contracted project.
+However, the contracting client may reserve ownership, or the-freelance-editor may transfer or assign a license for ownership, of intellectual property created for a completed project when that intellectual property will be used as defined in a contract for a project.

 In general, then, intellectual property rights retained by the-freelance-editor will include rights associated with any and all in-progress drafts and associated unused materials, along with any future and/or alternate use of deliverables not specifically defined in the project contract.
 These rights will extend to any use, any time, any country.